 In order to maintain or adjust its capital structure, the Company may issue debt or new shares.
-Financing decisions are generally made on a specific transaction basis and depend on such things as the Company's needs, capital markets and economic conditions December 31, 2022 (2021 - \$nil).
-Interest accrued on these MSLP loans during the year ended December 31, 2022 totalled \$5,801 (2021 - \$5,463).
+Financing decisions are generally made on a specific transaction basis and depend on such things as the Company's needs, capital markets and economic conditions at the time of the transaction.
+Management reviews its capital management approach on an ongoing basis and believes that this approach is reasonable, given the size of the Company.